Laboratory

 Appointments

 If you need a doctor’s order for a test, call 402-472-5000 and follow the prompts to speak with a nurse.
-In some cases, the nurse may need to schedule an appointment for you to speak with a provider in order to obtain a doctor’s order.
+In some cases, the nurse may need to schedule an appointment for you to speak with a provider to obtain a doctor’s order.

 Cost